SurfEdge/java-bulk-qr-generator/README.md

-# java-bulk-qr-generator
+# Generate Multiple QR codes at once
-Generate multiple QR codes in Java from an array of data
+Generate multiple QR codes in Java from an array of data.